-At the end of the year, you must file a summary of all employees' pay and deductions.
-You must report each employee's pay and deductions on an appropriate T4 or T4A slip.
+At the end of the year, you must file a summary of all employees' income and deductions.
+You must report each employee's income and deductions on an appropriate T4 or T4A slip.
 You will provide two copies to your employee, keep one for your records, and send a copy of the T4/T4A slips for all your employees to the CRA.
 These must be received by the last day of February of the following year to avoid penalties.

 How much do you have to deduct?

 Payroll deductions are calculated for each pay period.
 To help you, the CRA website provides an online calculator that can be used to calculate federal, provincial and territorial payroll deductions.
 You can also use it to calculate the required deductions for Quebec, such as the Québec Pension Plan and Employment Insurance at the prescribed rate for Quebec.